decidim/decidim/docs/customization/maps.md

 define the following methods in the utility class:

 - `search(query, options = {})` - A common method for searching the geocoding
-  API and returning an array of results, either an array of coordinate pairs or an array of addresses depending on the first `query` parameter.
-If the first parameter is a coordinate pair array, the method returns an array of addresses.
-If the first parameter is an address string, the method returns an arrays of coordinate pairs.
+  API and returning an array of results.
+The results array contains the Geocoder gem's result objects of type [`Geocoder::Result::Base`][link-code-geocoder-result] or the result type specific to your API.
+If the first parameter is an address string, the method does a forward geocoding request finding the closest matching coordinate pairs for that address.
+If the first parameter is a coordinate pair array, the method does a reverse geocoding request finding the closest matching addresses for the search.
 - `coordinates(address, options = {})` - A method that searches the best
   matching coordinates for the given address string.
 Only returns one coordinate pair as an array.